sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

             * Avoid spending hours aligning equal signs, indenting just so and eliminating blank lines to make your code look pretty and more readable
             * perl language servers provide a convenient frontend to perltidy to accomplish this
         * There's more a language server can do, but these are the big ones
-            * for perl language servers, you got perlcritic ready to nag you withing a tenth of a second abot your shit code
+            * for perl language servers, you'll have perlcritic ready to nag you within a tenth of a second abot your shit code
 * Can't I already do this with neovim without a language server?
     * Yes, most of it
         * But not quite as conveniently and not quite as fast